#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your planting by following it with mulch and compost.
+Finish it off with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger and stronger plants that bear more fruit and flowers.
 Mulch controls weeds and keeps the soil moist.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Late winter into early spring is an exciting time in the world of gardening.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill or artificial grass to your outdoor space.
 Shop for the soil, seeds, and fertilizer you need in the aisles of your Lewisville Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores